ericbulloch/scaled/README.md

 I then import these orders into a database.
 I am currently building the first phase in SQLite and will switch to the aforementioned databases when ready.

+## How To Run

+The project has three major components that need to be ran.
+They are the data generator, front end and stages.
+Each component is explained below.

+### Data Generator

+Found at the root of the `src` directory.
+The `generator.py` script in combination with a `config.json` file will generate data for the backend APIs that are found in each of the stage folders.
+The `config.json` file will tell how many days worth of data needs to be generated along with how many orders and how big they are.
+This is done for each tenant.

 ## Conclusion

 I hope to learn more about scaling and what it takes to "move the needle" for clients with large-scale needs.
 I want to publish this repository so others can see what has been done and decide for themselves whether a "slow technology" is the issue preventing scaling or if the problem lies elsewhere.